Sober Living Financial Assistance in Rhode Island: Grants, Scholarships, and Funding

 • Provide proof of financial need and ongoing engagement in recovery.

-• Must meet income requirements (typically, household income must not exceed 200% of the federal poverty level).
+• Must meet income requirements (typically not exceeding 200% of the federal poverty level).

 • Must have been a Rhode Island resident for at least six months.